 I’m a little confused about how this kit works.
 I see a black bottle, a white bottle, some gray stuff, a Ziploc bag, a slip, and a white envelope.

 Put the oil in the white bottle, put the bottle and the gray absorbent material in the ziplock bag (so if it leaks, the oil is contained in the bag and doesn’t get all over your slip or check).
 Put the bag and the slip in the black mailer, then the mailer goes in the white tyvek envelope with the label on it.
 And make sure the lids are on tight!
 We can’t test your oil if it all leaks out by the time we get it.

-This oil slip paper sucks.
+Oh, there they are.
+Hey this oil slip paper sucks.
 My pen won’t write on it.